 But the race is being interrupted just two minutes and one mile later.
 Thank you for those repairs, Brandenburg, but you are slowing me down.
 So is all the traffic.
 Especially those talented individuals who insist on occupying the narrow left lanes in construction sites, but are afraid of overtaking the trucks on the right at the same time, are pretty annoying.
 At 11:10 a.m., I reach the Potsdam Autobahn junction.
 How much headway have I made?
 Hardly any.
 But another few miles down the Autobahn, just as it starts drizzling, the race can finally begin.

-Yes, people are not supposed to travel.
+Yes, people were not supposed to travel when this was written.
 This was a family thing which could not wait.
 I had to see my daughter in the Netherlands.
 The trip included the crossing of one international border.
-Since the Netherlands consider Germany a high risk country, because of its high Corona infection numbers, individuals who enter the country from there usually have to go into quarantine, but not if they visit direct family members such as a child of theirs.
+Since the Netherlands considered Germany a high risk country, because of its high Corona infection numbers, individuals who entered the country from there usually had to go into quarantine, but not if they visited direct family members such as a child of theirs.
 In this case, no quarantine is needed on the way back either, according to the Corona rules.
 Besides, I pretty much live in a voluntary quarantine anyway.